borisdj/borisdj.github.io/_posts/2022-09-01-revolution-of-money.md

 &nbsp; - hold tight during periods the FUD - Fear, Uncertainty and Doubt.<br>
 &nbsp; - happy HODLing and keep Stacking Sats<br>
 &nbsp;4.
 Active (daily) trading would no be advisable since it not productive activity<br>
-&nbsp; - very hard to beat the market, even with tehnical analasis<br>
+&nbsp; - very hard to beat the market, even with technical analysis<br>

 Additional ways to contribute:<br>
 -Consider to start accepting payments in Bitcoin for the work/service you or your company provide<br>
--You can even give some small discount when someone pays with Btc, it will incentivise others to use it<br>
+-You can even give some small discount when someone pays with BTC, it will incentivize others to use it<br>
 -In latter phase use it for payments wherever possible<br>
 -Change mentality from Buying and Selling to Earning/Saving and Spending/Using<br>

 Suggestion:<br>
 -- Maintain an emergency cash cushion, enough to pay all your bills for one full year.
 By holding bitcoin and cash you protect your self both from inflation in the long term and from volatility in the short period.<br>
 -- On the other hand, if you have no cash cushion, if you use leverage, if you lend Bitcoin for interest, if you use Bitcoin as loan collateral, if you short Bitcoin, or try to time the market in any way it's gambling.
 Gambling with any expectation of coming out ahead is foolish.
 And, as the saying goes: Fools and their money are soon parted.
 Don't gamble if you want to become wealthy.
 Instead, become a patient, cold-blooded (fearless) long term holder of Bitcoin.<br>
 -- Think in long-term, become wise saver and prudent investor in crypto landscape since this is ultimate savings technology.
-Treate it like your savings account.
+Treat it like your savings account.
--- Safeguard yourself, especially from Youtube comment section under every crypto related video clip.
-They are full with so called trading stratery expert with some fake name and WhatsApp number for contact (#ScamAlert - stay away)
+-- Safeguard yourself, especially from YouTube comment section under every crypto related video clip.
+They are full with so called trading strategy expert with some fake name and WhatsApp number for contact (#ScamAlert - stay away)

 -- Bitcoin market, by nature, is not highly efficient because not all the stakeholders have same knowledge.
 It has interesting game theory Information asymmetry.
 New people coming in don't have same information like those who have been here.
 They play the game of economic coordination differently.
 Also [human behavior in finance](https://www.cnr.com/insights/article/white-paper-behavioral-finance-2018.html){:target="_blank"} is often irrational and most people do not evaluate risk correctly.<br>
 They are bias towards gains but still have [Loss Aversion](https://www.apa.org/science/about/psa/2015/01/gains-losses){:target="_blank"}:
 *The aggravation in losing money seems greater than the pleasure of gaining the same amount*.

--- Popular crypto **Exchanges** (places to buy Bitcoin):<br>
+-- Popular crypto **[Exchanges](https://coinmarketcap.com/rankings/exchanges/){:target="_blank"}** (places to buy Bitcoin):<br>
-*Kraken, Binance, FTX, Coinbase, Kraken, KuCoin*
+*Kraken, Binance, FTX, Coinbase, Kraken, KuCoin, Gemini*<br>
+-- There are also decentralized ones and in person marketplaces like:<br>
+*Bisq*, LocalBicoins*, LocalCryptos*

-As for Bitcoin price prediction there are some interesting graphs:<br>
+-- As for Bitcoin price prediction there are some interesting graphs:<br>
-(according to which we are currently in a fire sale)<br>
+(according to which we are currently in a fire sale till end of the year)<br>
 -Logarithmic price chart:<br>
 ![price-chart](https://raw.githubusercontent.com/borisdj/borisdj.github.io/main/assets/images/revolution-of-money/log-chart.jpg)
 -Rainbow chart :<br>